Kinette Club of London President: Life Member Carol L Cooper (2018-2019)

 Kinsmen and Kinette Clubs of Greater London

-The Kinsmen of Greater London meet the 2nd and 4th Thursdays; and the Kinette Club of London meets the 3rd Thursdays at Community Living London or area restaurants.
-Call 519-461-1073 for more information.
+The Kinsmen of Greater London meet the 2nd and 4th Thursdays; and the Kinette Club of London meets the 1st and 3rd Thursdays at Community Living London 190 Adelaide St S. Call 519-461-1073 for more information.

 Stevenson Children's Camp Celebrates Milestone